flux-framework/flux-sched/README.md

 are not yet stable.* The github issue tracker is the primary way to communicate with the developers.

-### flux-sched

-flux-sched contains an advanced job scheduling facility for the Flux resource manager framework.

-### Overview
+### Fluxion: An Advanced Graph-Based Scheduler for HPC

+Welcome to Fluxion<sup>1</sup>, an advanced job scheduling software tool for High Performance Computing (HPC).
+Fluxion combines graph-based resource modeling with efficient temporal plan management schemes to schedule a wide range of HPC resources (e.g., compute, storage, power etc) in a highly scalable, customizable and effective fashion.

+Fluxion has been integrated with flux-core to provide it with both system-level batch job scheduling and nested workflow-level scheduling.

+See our [resource-query utility](https://github.com/flux-framework/flux-sched/blob/master/resource/utilities/README.md), if you want to test your advanced HPC resource modeling and selection ideas with Fluxion in a simplified, easy-to-use environment.

+### Fluxion Scheduler in Flux

-flux-sched introduces queuing and resource matching services to extend Flux to provide advanced batch scheduling.
-Jobs are submitted to flux-sched via `flux job submit` which are then added to our queues for scheduling.
+Fluxion introduces queuing and resource matching services to extend Flux to provide advanced batch scheduling.
+Jobs are submitted to Fluxion via `flux job submit` which are then added to our queues for scheduling.

+At the core of its functionality lie its two service modules:
+`sched-fluxion-qmanager` and `sched-fluxion-resource`.
-At the core of its functionality lie its two service modules: `qmanager` and `resource`.
-The `qmanager` module is designed to manage our job queues and to enforce queueing policies that are configurable (e.g., first-come-first-served, EASY, conservative backfilling policies etc).
+The first module is designed to manage our job queues and to enforce queueing policies that are configurable (e.g., first-come-first-served, EASY, conservative backfilling policies etc).
-The `resource` module uses a graph to represent resources of arbitrary types as well as their complex relationships and to match the highly sophisticated resource requirements of a Flux jobspec to the compute and other resources on this graph.
+The second module uses a graph to represent resources of arbitrary types as well as their complex relationships and to match the highly sophisticated resource requirements of a Flux jobspec to the compute and other resources on this graph.
 Both of these modules are loaded into a Flux instance and